-Dr. Hamada received is Ph.D. from Osaka university Graduate School of Dentistry in1971.
-He joined the same university as an Assistant Professor from 1977 and a Associate Professor in 1977.
+Dr. Hamada received D.D.S. and Ph.D. degrees from Osaka university in 1967 and 1971, respectively.
+He joined the same university as an Assistant Professor from 1977 and an Associate Professor in 1977.
 He became the Director of Dental Research, National Institute of Health in 1980.
-He was appointed to current position in 2009 after working as a Professor of Microbiology in Osaka University School of Dentistry from 1986 to 2005 and a Professor of Nihon University Advanced Research Institute for the Sciences and Humanities from 2005 to 2009.
+He was appointed to current position in 2009 after working as Professor of Microbiology in Osaka University School of Dentistry from 1986 to 2005 and a Professor of Nihon University Advanced Research Institute for the Sciences and Humanities from 2005 to 2009.

-- Fetal septic meningitis in child caused by Streptococcus suis serotype 24.
+- PCR-Dipstick chromatography for differential detection of carbapenemase genes directly in stool specimens.
+Shanmugakani, R.K., et al. Antimicrob Agents Chemother.
+2017 Apr 3. doi:10.1128/AAC.00067-17. - (2) Fetal septic meningitis in child caused by Streptococcus suis serotype 24.
 Kerdsin, A., et al. Emerg.
 Infect.
 Dis.
-(2016) 22(8):1519-20. - (2) Molecular and genomic characterization of pathogenic traits of group A Streptococcus pyogenes.
+(2016) 22(8): 1519-1520. - (3) Molecular and genomic characterization of pathogenic traits of group A Streptococcus pyogenes.
 Hamada S., et al. Proc.
 Jpn Acad.
 Sci.
-(2015) B91:539-59. - (3) Characterization of 3 megabase-sized circular replicons from Vibrio cholerae.
+(2015) B91: 539-559. - (4) Characterization of 3 megabase-sized circular replicons from Vibrio cholerae.
 Okada K., et al. Emerg.
 Infect.
 Dis.
-(2015) 21(7):1262-3.
+(2015) 21(7): 1262-1263.

-Carbapenem-resistant Enterobacteriaceae (CRE), including Klebsiella pneumonia and Escherichia coli, are highly resistant to carbapenems and many other antibiotics.
+Carbapenem-resistant Enterobacteriaceae (CRE), including Klebsiella pneumoniae and Escherichia coli, are highly resistant to carbapenems and many other antibiotics.
 The rapidly increasing prevalence of CRE over the past decade has increased concern in healthcare facilities and public health communities worldwide.
 Japan is no exception, even though the prevalence of CRE at this time remains low.
-Our aim is to examine the epidemiological dissemination of CRE in Southeast Asian countries.

-Carbapenem resistance is usually carried by a plasmid(s) that harbors genes encoding carbapenemases, i.e., class A KPCs, class B metallo-β-lactamases (including IMP, VIM, or NDMs), or class D OXA-type enzymes.
+Our aim is to examine the epidemiological dissemination of CRE in the Southeast Asian countries.
+Carbapenem resistance is usually carried by plasmid(s) that harbor genes encoding carbapenemases, i.e., class A KPCs, class B metallo-β-lactamases (including IMP, VIM, or NDMs), or class D OXA-type enzymes.
 We have attempted to isolate CRE from patients admitted to leading hospitals in Thailand and Myanmar.
-CRE isolates are assigned to particular species by biochemical characterization or MALDI-TOF-MS, followed by profiling using pulse-field gel electrophoresis (PFGE) and multilocus sequence typing (MLST).
+CRE isolates are identified by biochemical characterization or MALDI-TOF-MS, followed by profiling using pulsed-field gel electrophoresis (PFGE) and multilocus sequence typing (MLST).
 We then determine the whole genome sequence of CRE isolates to identify the full plasmid and construct a comprehensive image of the relationships between isolates based on MLST and phylogeny.
-By undertaking these genomic epidemiological studies, we increase our understanding of how CRE infections spread and may be able to identify potential reservoirs
+By undertaking these genomic epidemiological studies, we increase our understanding of how CRE spread and may be able to identify potential reservoirs.